AmanRanjan-01/Apni_Sec_Assignment/README.md

 # Trackify - ApniSec Security Issue Management
+This Project is part of assignment for ApniSec
 A full-stack Next.js 15+ application with custom JWT authentication, rate limiting, email integration, and SEO optimization.
 Built with a strict OOP backend architecture.

 ## Tech Stack